ILMPI/weather_app/README.md

 - Compile SCSS
 - Concatenate and minify JS
 - Watch for changes
-- Launch a local dev server at `localhost:3000`
+- Launch a local dev server

 4. **Format your source files**: